1. NON-RACE RULES

 1.2 Vehicle Design Rules

 1.2.1.
-All drivers will be required to use ASCA approved contingency sponsors and decals.
+All drivers will be required to use ASCA-approved contingency sponsors and decals.
 Failure to use these will result in a 1-LAP penalty to begin the race, and you will begin the event at the tail end of the longest line.
-If you recieve this penalty twice, the next time it is awarded it will be a 2-race suspension.
+If you receive this penalty twice, the next time it is awarded it will be a 2-race suspension.

 1.2.2.
 No Political, Hate Speech, or Discriminatory based paint schemes will be allowed.
 Any sighting of these cars will result in an immediate suspension and possible removal from the league.

 1.2.3.
 All Cars must run the numbers centered on the door for consistency.
-If the number is not located on the door, you will recieve a 1-LAP penalty to begin the race.
+If the number is not located on the door, you will receive a 1-LAP penalty to begin the race.

 2. REGULATIONS